kee-org/keevault2/README.md

 The optional paid subscription service to enable synchronisation (among other benefits and morally good feelings) is fully compatible with the first version of Kee Vault so version 1 and 2 can be used interchangeably depending upon your specific requirements.

-Initially we offer only an Android version of Kee Vault 2 but the underlying development platform (Flutter) should allow us to release versions in the future for iOS, desktop devices and/or fully replace the web app version (Kee Vault v1).
+We offer an Android and iOS version of Kee Vault 2 but the underlying development platform (Flutter) should allow us to release versions in the future for desktop devices and/or fully replace the web app version (Kee Vault v1).

 To subscribe to the Kee Vault service or view the code for version 1, see the https://github.com/kee-org/keevault repository.